 - Did you know you can help feed shelter pets without spending a cent?
 Simply add a quick visit to these two sites each day: At Freekibble.com and Freekibblekat.com donate ten pieces of tasty kibble to shelter pets when you answer a daily trivia question at one or both of their sites.
 Visit TheAnimalRescueSite.com click the purple “Click Here to Give – it’s FREE” button and site sponsors pick up the tab for food and care for animals at pet shelters supported by the Petfinder Foundation and other worthy pet causes.

-- Read the informative articles at the links below to learn the common myths about adopting pets from shelters.
-These misconceptions stop many people from considering adoption when shelters are overflowing with wonderful pets that are in need of loving homes.
-Share these links to encourage people to adopt their next pet!
+- Read common myths about adopting pets from shelters and get a sense of misconceptions that stop many people from considering adoption when shelters are overflowing with wonderful pets.
+Share it with others to encourage people to adopt their next pet!